Skip to content

 AI handles the repeatable intake work: first response, qualification questions, CRM notes, showing-request routing, and 24/7 coverage.
 It cannot negotiate, read hesitation in a voice, or close a reluctant buyer.
 Most teams replace the ISA's entry-level intake work with AI and keep human judgment for anything requiring discretion.

-It captures inbound leads 24/7, sends a contextual first response within seconds, asks qualification questions (timeline, budget, location), logs structured notes to your CRM, routes showing requests to your calendar, and sends follow-up reminders.
+Yes, for the structured part.
+AI captures inbound leads 24/7, sends a contextual first response in seconds, and asks the qualification questions every time — timeline, budget, location, pre-approval status — then logs structured notes to your CRM and routes showing requests.
+It qualifies on what's said; a human still reads hesitation and handles complex objections.
 You review before any substantive reply goes out.

 Is an AI agent cheaper than a managed real estate ISA service? +